julia-kraus/RedWineClassification/README.md

 # RedWineClassification Challenge
 In this Github repository you find the white wine quality dataset.
-This dataset has 13 features which are chemic You can find the description of the dataset in [wineQualityInfo.txt] The target variable is the wine quality, which is an integer between 1 and 10.
+This dataset has 13 features which are chemic You can find the description of the dataset in [wineQualityInfo.txt](https://github.com/julia-kraus/WhiteWineQuality/blob/master/wineQualityInfo.txt).
+The target variable is the wine quality, which is an integer between 1 and 10.

 # Task
 Your task consists of the following steps: